jamesbayon/spring_conference_demo/README.md

 create SessionRepository and SpeakerRepository that extends JpaRepository

-create mapping in SessionsController and SpeakersController for the get/post/put/delete apis (CRUD)
+create mapping in SessionsController and SpeakersController for the get/post/put/delete endpoint apis (CRUD)